Dexie14/sleepStiq/README.md

-This is a website for secSystem
+This is a website for sleepStiq

 ## Table of contents